-Looking after someone

-Information and support for carers in Northern Ireland
+Looking after someone Information and support for carers in England

+Tell us how you found this guide www.surveymonkey.co.uk/r/DSMRH6V

+2022/23

 Contents

 ABOUT THIS GUIDE 3

 A CARER'S GUIDE 4

 GETTING HELP AND SUPPORT 10

 Where to start 11

 Carer's assessment 13

 Assessment for the person you care for 14

 Coming out of hospital 15

 Managing someone's affairs 16

 Taking a break 17

+Looking after yourself 18

-Equipment and technology 21
+Equipment and technology 22

-YOUR FINANCES 24
+YOUR FINANCES 26

-TOORTINANCES 2 1

-Getting information on benefits 25

-Getting information on benefits 25
+Getting information on benefits 27

-Getting information on benefits Carer's Allowance 25 26
+Carer's Allowance 28

-Getting information on benefits Carer's Allowance Carer's Credit 25 26 27

-Getting information on benefits Carer's Allowance Carer's Credit Disability benefits for the person you are looking after 25 26 27 28

-Getting information on benefits Carer's Allowance Carer's Credit Disability benefits for the person you are looking after Help with rates 25 26 27 28 29

-Getting information on benefits Carer's Allowance Carer's Credit Disability benefits for the person you are looking after Help with rates Other financial help 25 26 27 28 29 30

-Getting information on benefits Carer's Allowance Carer's Credit Disability benefits for the person you are looking after Help with rates Other financial help YOUR WORK 25 26 27 28 29 30 32
+Carer's Credit 29

-Getting information on benefits Carer's Allowance Carer's Credit Disability benefits for the person you are looking after Help with rates Other financial help YOUR WORK Working carers 25 26 27 28 29 30 3 2 33
+Disability benefits for the person you are looking after 30

+Help with Council Tax 31

+Other financial help 32

+YOUR WORK 35

+Working carers 36

+Your rights in work 37

+Getting support 39

+DIRECTORY 42

 About this guide

-Every year over 70,000 people in Northern Ireland become carers, looking after family or friends who are older, disabled or seriously ill.
+Every day 6,000 people in the UK become carers, looking after family or friends who are older, disabled or seriously ill.

-COVID-19 support

-For the latest updates, please see our A-Z of changes to benefits, assessments and support - COVID-19.

-You can find our guidance at: carersuk.org/coronavirus

 At times, caring can bring many positives and rewards.
 There's nothing more natural and human than helping our loved ones get the most out of life.
 There's also nothing more difficult than focusing on someone else's needs without neglecting our own.
 Whether we're caring around the clock or balancing caring with work and family life, it can be exhausting.
 The 'system' can be bewildering.
 The emotions can be shattering.
 This guide is designed to outline your rights as a carer and the support available to you.

-We have produced separate versions of this guide for carers living in England, Scotland and Wales because there are some differences in legislation, health and social care.
+We have produced separate versions of this guide for carers living in Scotland, Wales and Northern Ireland because there are some differences in legislation, health and social care.
 However caring affects you, we're here.

-This icon means there is a factsheet available which you can download from our website or order a printed copy by contacting the NI Adviceline on 028 9043 9843 or at advice@carersni.org

-A carer's guide
+This icon means there is a Carers UK factsheet available to download for free from our website: carersuk.org/factsheets You can find our COVID-19 guidance at carersuk.org/coronavirus A carer's guide 1

 Looking after someone can be tough.
 Here are 10 of the key challenges that caring can throw your way...
 Getting the right advice and information... quickly!

 Caring can be extremely complicated, whether we're grappling with the benefits system or considering how to pay for care.
 Each strand is confusing but when all the strands are tangled, it can feel bewildering.
 Turning to an expert can help to unravel the most complex situation.
 "I was on the verge of a breakdown, and my family life was almost in crisis.
-I contacted the Carers NI Adviceline and you gave me vital information that empowered me to challenge and win my case with my Trust."
+I contacted the Carers UK Helpline and you gave me vital information that empowered me to challenge and win my case with my council."

 When we're looking after someone, it's important to accept that guilt is normal and that we only feel it because we care.
 Being able to talk to people who understand what we're going through and how we feel can help us handle our feelings of guilt better.
 "After the diagnosis, I was consumed with the thought that I could have done more.
 Why didn't I recognise the signs?
 I now accept that what has happened isn't anyone's fault.
 So now I don't say I feel guilty, I say I feel sad - an easier emotion to cope with."

-Being assertive with professionals

-Looking after someone will often involve dealing with several different professionals.
+Being assertive with professionals Looking after someone will often involve dealing with several different professionals.
 When we feel a professional has not explained things clearly, does not see the whole picture or perhaps is not doing what they should do, it can be hard to speak up.
 However, that is exactly what we need to do.
 And this starts with valuing ourselves and our caring role.